Mathew Ryan

-Mathew David Ryan (born 8 April 1992) is an Australian professional soccer player who currently plays as a goalkeeper for La Liga club Levante and captains the Australia national team.
+Mathew David Ryan (born 8 April 1992) is an Australian professional soccer player who plays as a goalkeeper for club Levante and captains the Australia national team.

-Born in Sydney, Ryan played youth football for Marconi Stallions, Blacktown City and Central Coast Mariners.
+Born in Sydney, Ryan played as a youth for Marconi Stallions, Blacktown City and Central Coast Mariners.
 He made his senior debut for Blacktown before moving to the Mariners' senior squad in 2010.
-In 2013, Ryan moved to Club Brugge, where he played for two years before joining Valencia.
+In 2013, Ryan moved to Club Brugge, where he was named the Belgian Pro League's Goalkeeper of the Year in both his seasons and won the Belgian Cup in 2015.
+He then played for two years for Valencia in La Liga.
+He moved to Brighton & Hove Albion in 2017, where he played 121 Premier League games, followed by three on loan at Arsenal in 2021.
+He subsequently played for several clubs in La Liga, the Danish Superliga, Eredivisie, Serie A and Ligue 1.

-Ryan made his senior international debut in 2012, and has since established himself as Australia's first-choice goalkeeper, effectively succeeding his childhood idol Mark Schwarzer.
-He played at the FIFA World Cup in 2014, 2018, and 2022, as well as the AFC Asian Cup in 2015, 2019 and 2023, winning the Best Goalkeeper award at the 2015 tournament which his country won on home soil.
+Ryan made his senior international debut for Australia in 2012, and has since established himself as his nation's first-choice goalkeeper, effectively succeeding childhood idol and former international goalkeeper Mark Schwarzer.
+He played at the FIFA World Cup in 2014, 2018, 2022, and 2026, as well as the AFC Asian Cup in 2015, 2019 and 2023, winning the Best Goalkeeper award at the 2015 tournament which his country won on home soil.

 Early life and education

 Mathew David Ryan was born on 8 April 1992 in Plumpton, New South Wales and attended Westfields Sports High School.
 He took up football at the age of four and played youth football for Blacktown City and Central Coast Mariners before making his senior debut with Blacktown City.
 After moving to Central Coast Mariners in 2010, Ryan moved to Club Brugge in 2013.

 In addition to holding an Australian passport, Ryan also has a British passport.